iamsaqibs/google-chrome-dino-game/README.md

 </p>
 </div>

-> Just a practice project with ML integrated voice activated commands
+> Just a practice project with ML integrated voice activated commands.
+Use UP command for jump.

 ## Install